uso-de-tablas-en-markdown

 Data 4Data 5Data 6

-• Column Separators: The dashes (-) below the headers indicate the start of the data rows.
+• Column Separators: The hyphens (-) below the headers indicate the start of the data rows.

 • Data Rows: Each data row follows the same format of separation by vertical bars (|).

-Tables in Markdown are much more limited than in other languages, like HTML.
+Tables in Markdown are much more limited than in other languages, such as HTML.
 For example, it is not possible to create a table without a header, or to create merged cells.

 Column Alignment

-Markdown allows you to align text within the columns to the left, right, or center.
+Markdown allows aligning text within columns to the left, right, or center.
 This is achieved by using colons (:) in the column separators.

 • Left alignment: Use :---.